umaine-research/.github/profile/README.md

 # UMAINE ARCSIM

-UMaine ARCSIM strives to provide its research user community the best possible service in the most timely and cost-effective manner.
+ARCSIM (Advanced Research Computing, Data Security, and Information Management) strives to provide its research user community the best possible service in the most timely and cost-effective manner.
 Its primary goal is to support the advancement of research and discoveries of global impact and local relevance that are enabled through technological solutions.

 ![arcsim](https://github.com/umaine-research/.github/blob/main/arcsim.png)